Ladakh Marathon: Participants

 In 2012, the first Ladakh Marathon had 1,500 participants.
 Since then, the number of participants has exponentially increased, with the consecutive editions hosting 2,200 and 3,000 participants respectively.
-The recent 2018 marathon included close to 6,000 participants from 23 countries.
+The recent 2023 marathon included close to 6,000 participants from 27 states of India and from 23 different countries.

 Acclimatization

 The Ladakh Marathon is held at a height of 11,500 to 17,600 ft.
 Acclimatization is the foremost issue at this height.
 Altitude sickness can occur at this height due to lack of oxygen.
 The Ladakh Marathon has a long pre-marathon work-out schedule to train the participants, helping them acclimatizing to the high altitude and hilly conditions.
 As per the official website of the Ladakh Marathon, athletes participating in 72 km "Khardungla Challenge" should arrive at Leh at least two weeks before marathon day.

 Race day photos

-In the last 5 years of Ladakh Marathon & Khardungla Challenge, the organizers continued the partnership with marathon photography experts SplitSecondPix to provide photo technology for the event.
+In the last 7 years of Ladakh Marathon, Khardungla Challenge & Silk Route Ultra, the organizers continued the partnership with marathon photography experts SplitSecondPix to provide photo technology for the event.
 A team of 25 photographers venture out into the extreme terrains of Ladakh to capture the action of the ultra marathon.
 Starting at 3am in Khardong village and temperatures of −10 °C to 17586 ft Khardung La pass and descending into the Leh Valley the photographers capture the timeless moments through its lenses.
 Participants can visit the event website or SplitSecondPix website to find these timeless photos on basis of their Bib number.